ry4ng/RyHackMe/source/_posts/the-gang-does-wargames-overthewire-bandit.md

 ```

 ## Level 5>6
-> The password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties: human-readable, 1033 bytes in size, not executable
+> The password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties: `human-readable`, `1033` bytes in size, `not executable`

 1) Utilise the `find` command to search for the specific file
 ```bash